Arizona Guided Hunts Outfitters & Guides

 Helpful Information About Your Hunt

 Accommodations: We use a Southwestern Style outfitter camp which is often located many miles from civilization.
 Sleeping quarters for big game hunts are typically in deluxe outfitter tents, unless noted otherwise.
 A trailer often serves as the kitchen/mess hall where hunters gather to eat.
 If you are looking for a hunt with fancy lodges, this is NOT the hunt for you!
 Camps are used because we stay in remote areas.
 The deluxe tents consist of either large outfitter canvas tents or Alaknak tents with heat during the colder months.
 The size of our tents are tall and spacious inside; either 10X10, 10X14, or 12x12 and stand 7-9 feet tall.
-Sleeping is on cots with thick pads, but all hunters must bring their own sleeping bags.
+Cots with thick pads are provided, but all hunters must bring their own sleeping bags.
 For those that own a camping trailer and would like to bring it to camp to stay in are more than welcome to do so, but we cannot discount the hunt any.
 It must be high enough for ground clearance on rough dirt roads.
 Please ask for road conditions before bringing one.
 Video of our typical camp.